evanseitz/seam-nn/README.md

 1. Tensorflow 1.x environment for generating *in silico* sequence-function-mechanism dataset
 2. Tensorflow 2.x environment for applying SEAM to explain *in silico* sequence-function-mechanism dataset

 **Attribution Method Compatibility:** Saliency Maps, Integrated Gradients, SmoothGrad, and ISM are fully optimized for CPU/GPU acceleration and batch processing in modern TensorFlow 2.
-However, DeepSHAP implementations in this repository is not optimized for batch processing of SEAM's in silico mutagenesis library.
+However, DeepSHAP implementations in this repository (see `examples`) are not optimized for batch processing of SEAM's in silico mutagenesis library.
 DeepSHAP may also not be calibrated for several modern TF2 operations.

 ## Usage:
 SEAM provides a simple interface that takes as input a sequence-based oracle (e.g., a genomic DNN), which is used to generate an *in silico* sequence-function-mechanism dataset representing a localized region of sequence space.
 SEAM uses a meta-explanation framework to interpret the *in silico* sequence-function-mechanism dataset, deciphering the determinants of mechanistic variation in regulatory sequences.